StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 ## Configuration and limitations

 The metrics described in this page are gathered by the StackState Agent and can be disabled.
-Refer to [this page](../../stackpacks/integrations/agent.md) for more information.
+Refer to the [StackState Agent documentation](/setup/agent/about-stackstate-agent.md) for more information.
 Currently, the StackState Agent can only report on request rate and response time of HTTP/1 protocol.
 HTTP/2, HTTP/3 and HTTPS protocols are not yet supported.